You are invited to our grand opening of our Louisville clinic on October 20! RSVP here!

 • Complicated feelings like low self-esteem, shame, and anger

-Talk therapy can be something you use when you are in a crisis.
+Therapy can be something you use when you are in a crisis or as a preventative measure to keep you from spiraling into a crisis.
 You can also use it when you need to talk to someone in a safe place without judgment.

 Various types of talk therapy can be used to address your mental health issues.